intel/mlir-extensions/docs/Transforms/InsertGpuAllocs.md

 ## Limitations of this pass.

-1. This pass only supports only memref::AllocOp and not its variants like memref::AllocaOp, memref::AllocaScopeOp & AllocaScopeReturnOp.
+1. This pass only supports memref::AllocOp and not its variants like memref::AllocaOp, memref::AllocaScopeOp & AllocaScopeReturnOp.
 2. This pass needs to be run before the GpuKernelOutlining pass since it operates on gpu.launch blocks and not on gpu.launch_func.
 3. This pass only covers static shapes and shapes with unknown dims and known rank.

-Note: We plan to add support for these limitations in incremental future PR's.
+Note: We plan to add support for these limitations in incremental future PRs.

 ## Reason for this Custom Pass: